Reynisfjara Black Sand Beach – Things to Do, Tours & Nearby Attractions

 If you're a photographer, nature lover, or thrill-seeker looking for something beyond the ordinary, this is your chance to venture further off the beaten path and soak in every icy second.
 Let’s go beyond the surface.

-Afterward you will have time to grab lunch before your next adventure.
+Break for Lunch: After the glacier tour, you will have time to grab lunch (not included) before moving to your next activity.

 Reynisfjara Is Just the Beginning: Here’s What’s Nearby